kaoboy7/bloomberg-law-help-1/docs/blh-000-whats-new.md

 Dockets, Practitioner Tools, Practical Guidance, Points of Law, and Precedent Search.

-The videos are available on Bloomberg Law Help at: [Help Videos](/docs/blh-120-videos.html) and on YouTube at: <https://www.youtube.com/playlist?list=PL_500m6Wb0whyomViH6VkfGN5Olro_ihM>
+The videos are available on Bloomberg Law Help at: [Training Videos](/docs/blh-120-videos.html) and on YouTube at: <https://www.youtube.com/playlist?list=PL_500m6Wb0whyomViH6VkfGN5Olro_ihM>

 ------------------------------------------------------------------------